huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_mongo_instance.md

 * `region` - (Optional, String, ForceNew) The region in which to create the mongo instance resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new mongo instance resource.

 * `availability_zone` - (Required, String, ForceNew) Specifies the AZ name.
+For a three-AZ deployment instance, use commas (,) to separate the AZs, for example, `cn-north-4a,cn-north-4b,cn-north-4c`.
   Changing this parameter will create a new resource.

 * `name` - (Required, String) Specifies the instance name, which can be the same as an existing instance name.
 The value must be **4** to **64** characters in length and start with a letter.
 It is case-sensitive and can contain only